 For the Oakhill Drive Public School round the problem of practice was: How can student talk enhance learning?

-ASPECT #1 TALK MOVES: "Classroom Talk- Christine Edwards-Groves: Aspects of this reading are familiar to our long-term rounds members.
-It explains the talk moves that can be used to build substantive communication in classrooms.
+TALK MOVES: "Classroom Talk- Christine Edwards-Groves: This reading explains the talk moves that can be used to build substantive communication in classrooms.
 There are examples of each talk move and an illustration from a classroom.
 Click here to download the reading

 The second resource is a short video on the importance of listening.
 Click here to view & listen